khhanova/QA-Portfolio-/README.md

 Postman collections, automated API test scripts, and examples of API documentation.

 ### Automated Testing
 Code samples for Selenium, Cypress, and other automation frameworks.
-Includes test reports and examples.

-### Other
-Additional resources, such as certificates, notes on testing theory, and Agile practices.

 ---